 In 1974, former Catholic seminary student Christopher Boyce (played by Timothy Hutton) takes a job at TRW, a Southern California aerospace firm, where he is read on to highly classified programs related to the then-new technology of satellites.
 Through a childhood friend, drug dealer, and minor smuggler, Andrew Daulton Lee (played by Sean Penn), Boyce begins selling secrets to Soviet intelligence based in the Embassy in Mexico.

-The film’s narrative is direly flawed—both in what it does say and what it doesn’t.
+Credit should be given for the graphics.
+While released in the mid-1980s, the clothing (and hair) is clearly of 1970s vintage.
+But the film’s narrative is direly flawed—both in what it does say and what it doesn’t.

 Boyce is presented as anguished by the receipt of CIA documents—accidentally routed through his station—which show that America is (the horror!) working to promote U.S. interests, even in Allied States.
 Specifically, Boyce is outraged by the dismissal of Australian Prime Minister Gough Whitlam in late 1975.
 Whitlam had been a very troublesome American ally—hardly surprising in itself, given the record of his Labour Party, penetrated with Soviet sympathizers and agents.
 Boyce was convinced that America engineered Whitlam’s removal.